Last Updated on December 12, 2020 by PixelPluck

 The trend becomes clear on comparing the sale figures of 2018 & 2019 for various camera categories.

 There has been a staggering drop of over 50% in shipment figures across all camera categories.
-The most affected being DSLR category.
-Can all of it be credited to economic slump!
+The most affected being the DSLR category.
+Can all of it be credited to the economic slump?
+Definitely not.

 What are the mirrorless camera options for an average consumer in 2020?

-- Nikon Z6 and Nikon Z7 both of them being full frame where Z7 comes with 45.7 megapixel while more affordable Z6 is 24.5 megapixel.
+- Nikon Z6 and Nikon Z7 both of them being full-frame where Z7 comes with 45.7 megapixels while the more affordable Z6 is 24.5 megapixels.

 - Canon EOS R lineup from Canon.

-- Sony has a lot of option being the old and established player in mirrorless segment.
-It’s latest offering being the top of line Sony A7R IV and the more consumer pocket friendly Sony A6400.
+- Sony with a lot of options is the old and established player in the mirrorless segment.
+It’s the latest offering being the top of line Sony A7R IV and the more consumer pocket-friendly Sony A6400.

-Are you going to invest in a mirrorless?
-Let us know in comments below about what you think about the future of DSLR camera.
+Let us know in the comments below what you think about the future of the DSLR camera.